Simbamon/Azure_ML/README.md

     - Utilize Azure Machine Learning Studio's dataset versioning to track changes in MLTable, such as number of rows or columns, schema changes, etc.
     - Integration with MLFlow
         - Using MLFlow, you can log and track which version of the datasets were used for each experiment
-        - You can also log the specific paths to the datasets in ADLS Gen2 within the MLFlow experiment, using `log_param`:
+        - You can also log the specific paths to the datasets in ADLS Gen2 within the MLFlow experiment

         ```python
         import mlflow